StanSkrivanek/git_basics/lesson_12.md

 Encryption is the specific way how to hide data content durning communication between two computers.
 Usually is communication between `client` (your computer) and `Host` (server/other computer).

 Encryption is used to prevent access these data for unauthorized suspects durning communication.
-There many encryption algorithms `Symmetric`, `Asymmetric`, and `Hash`
+In SSH are used tree basic encryption algorithms `Symmetric`, `Asymmetric`, and `Hash`

 ### Symmetric